Home » Recipe Index » Asian Snack Recipes – Sweet & Savory Snack Ideas » Easy Lemper Ayam (Indonesian Sticky Rice with Chicken Filling)

 Variations

-Pengkang – Coming from Pontianak in West Kalimantan, Pengkang uses dried shrimp as the filling.
-It’s wrapped in banana leaves, shaped into triangles, and secured with bamboo sticks.
+Pengkang – Coming from Pontianak in West Kalimantan, Pengkang uses dried shrimp filling and is wrapped in banana leaves before being grilled.

 Semar Mendem – Similar to lemper, but wrapped in a thin egg omelet instead of banana leaves.

-Lepet – In Bali, there’s Lepet—a sweet steamed sticky rice snack wrapped in palm leaves, shaped like sausages, and filled with red bean, chicken, or sweet mung bean paste.
+Lepet – A steamed sticky rice snack wrapped in palm leaves and filled with ingredients such as beans or chicken.

 Step by step process photos of preparing the glutinous rice and chicken filling for Lemper.